NIVeriStandAdd-Ons/NI-Switch-Relay-Custom-Device/README.md

 **NOTICE: This repository has been archived, and will no longer be maintained or accept pull requests.**
+This custom device is very low-level and does little more than expose relays as channels.
+As such, it has worked well.
+If no higher level features are needed, it might still be a good fit.

 ## NI-Switch Relay Custom Device ##